orgnostic/tractatus/README.md

 ## Tractatus Logico Orgnosticismus

-“This book will perhaps only be understood by those who have themselves already thought the thoughts which are expressed in it—or similar thoughts” - _Ludwig Wittgenstein, Preface to Tractatus Logico-Philosophicus_

-Ludwig Wittgenstein’s TLP was the philosopher’s attempt to structure the most important questions of philosophy, and present solutions to these problems.
-His solutions are a series of interlinked axioms and logical deductions based on the set of his representations of the world.

-Inspired by Wittgenstein’s structure of thoughts, but with much less sophistication and ambition, (and narrower scope, to say the least) a few of us at [Orgnostic](https://orgnostic.com) wanted to create a document that will encapsulate our key ideas, learnings, and logical deductions that keep driving the development of our product and our organization.

-Inspired by Wittgenstein’s structure of thoughts, but with much less sophistication and ambition, (and narrower scope, to say the least) a few of us at Orgnostic wanted to create a document that will encapsulate our key ideas, learnings, and logical deductions that keep driving the development of our product and our organization.

-“If this work has a value it consists in two things.
-First that in it thoughts are expressed, and this value will be the greater the better the thoughts are expressed.”

-This document will be public, live, and will go through many revisions and versions as our organization grows.
-It will also be a testament to our changing knowledge and culture in the face of our future growth.
-We believe that such a transparent document will be valuable to our customers, partners, and future employees in a better understanding of where we come from, and where we are going.
-That being said, we will keep our Tractatus in a version control system to better track these changes as we evolve.

-“Indeed what I have here written makes no claim to novelty in points of detail; and therefore I give no sources, because it is indifferent to me whether what I have thought has already been thought before me by another.”

-Without further ado, these are the truths we believe in, that guide our thinking and doing while building our new venture:

 1. The value of traditional intangibles is outpacing the value of tangible assets at a significant and increasing rate.
 Organizational capital presents a substantial portion of those intangibles.

     + Allegedly, Drucker said that it’s impossible to manage what you can’t measure; while we disagree with the extremity of such a statement, we still believe that managing what you don’t measure is pretty damn hard.
 The ability to set a meaningful baseline and track progress is at the core of every productivity optimization.